 The J1 visa is for journalists who are based in China.

-he J2 visa is for visiting journalists who are, for example, entering China to cover a story.
+The J2 visa is for visiting journalists who are, for example, entering China to cover a story.

-you will have to start again, as you will not be able to make any changes to it yourself;
+the Chinese Visa Centre will reject the form, and you will have to start again, as you will not be able to make any changes to it yourself;

-2. You have to book an appointment to have your fingerprints taken and to submit your documents - no guarantees of convenient appointments and queues to deal with.
+2. You have to book an appointment to have your fingerprints taken and to submit your documents for your visa for China at the Chinese Visa Centre - no guarantees of convenient appointments and queues to deal with.